 The type of equation which is to be solved is specified through the EquationType SOLVERINFO option in the session file.
 This can be set as in table 7.1.
-At present, the Steady non-symmetric solvers cannot be used in parallel.
+At present, the parallel run for steady solvers is not supported